thesaigoneer/atomic-saigon/README.md

 I've only included Krusader and KDE Print manager (I use those and they have not (yet) been flatpak'ed), plus some cli tools that i use.
 Can't live without my Midnight Commander!

-One flatpak is installed ootb; the Floorp browser is a cool project and it gives the end-user at least a browser upon startup.
+One flatpak is installed ootb; Firefox is included.

       What has been added:         What has been removed:          Also removed: